ROCm/rocr_debug_agent/README.md

 ### Code Object Saving

-When the ROCr Debug Agent is enabled, each GPU code object loaded by the ROCm Platform Runtime will be saved in a file in the code object directory.
+When the ROCdebug-agent is enabled, each GPU code object loaded by the ROCm Platform Runtime will be saved in a file in the code object directory.
 By default the code object directory is `/tmp/ROCm_Tmp_PID_XXXX/` where `XXXX` is the application process ID.
 The code object directory can be specified using the following environent variable:

 ```sh
 export ROCM_DEBUG_SAVE_CODE_OBJECT=code_object_directory